aws/copilot-cli/STYLE_GUIDE.md

 Prompt the user for any required flag that the user did not provide a value for.
 Prompting is a human-friendly way of showing options:
 ![prompt](https://user-images.githubusercontent.com/879348/65549185-e4394380-ded1-11e9-9fce-f1b19cd4f27f.png)

 Don’t prompt the user if a flag value was provided to enable scripting.
 Prompts should be written to `stderr`.
+Highlight the important words in a prompt by bolding and italicizing the words.

 ### Deleting and modifying production resources
 Any command that deletes or acts on a production resource should prompt the user to make sure they want to proceed with the action.